Quinner64/JumpWalker/README.md

 The app used to collect acceleration data is the "Phyphox" using the accerleration (without g).

-Run Parts in order for the project to work properly.
+Run parts in order for the project to work properly.